Huegoxaga/notes/finance/README.md

 - Alternative investment does anything that traditional investment donesn't focus on
   - Traditional investment focuses on stocks and bonds investment
   - The investment structure for traditional investments tends to be straightforward between the issuer and investor
+- Alternative assets are of interest to investors because of their potential diversification benefits
 - Alternative investment portfolios can often include derivatives and illiquid assets such as real estate
 - Alternative investment utilzes leverage and employ short positions
   - leverage - borrow money to invest, in order to amplify returns